Arrested During Operation Weeping Willow?

 According to the Indian River County Sheriff’s Department, 16 people have been arrested in a sweeping drug enforcement action the department called Operation Weeping Willow to combat drug distribution and trafficking in Vero Beach.
 The investigation resulted in numerous charges against the different defendants, ranging from misdemeanors to serious trafficking offenses and federal charges.
 According to the sheriff’s office, investigators believe that some of the defendants might also have been involved in other unsolved crimes.
 The law enforcement agency said that more arrests should be expected.
 While some of the individuals were charged earlier in the year, the sheriff’s office states that their offenses were still related to the operation.

 The 16 people who have been arrested so far are facing a broad variety of charges ranging from simple possession of cocaine to drug trafficking of cocaine and methamphetamines.
 Multiple defendants are charged with unlawfully using two-way communication devices to facilitate drug sales and selling cocaine within 1,000 feet of schools or churches.
-One 34-year-old man is also facing federal charges of possessing oxycodone with intent to sell.
+One 34-year-old man is also facing federal charges of possessing opiate pain killers with intent to sell.
 While several of the defendants have been released on bond, many are being held in custody.

 Drug Crimes in Florida